If you would be so kind as to allow me to be the person to tell you … Sometimes school isn’t all that it’s cut out to be … and that’s a hard truth.

-School and getting an education is a HUGE privilege, but I also know that it can be difficult.
+School and getting an education is a gigantic privilege, but I also know that it can be difficult.
 In countless ways.

 The school system can be a wild ride, and it’s rough all over, but there’s another hard truth out there.